GD-APTeam/Patch-Loader/README.md

-    "bytes": byte[], // The bytes to write to the memory address "cocos": bool|undefined|null, // If the patch should be applied to cocos2d.dll "disabled": bool|undefined|null, // If the patch should be ignored }
+    "bytes": byte[], // The bytes to write to the memory address "cocos": bool|undefined|null, // If the patch should be applied to cocos2d.dll "disabled": bool|undefined|null, // If the patch should be ignored "restart": bool|undefined|null, // If the patch requires a restart
+    // A patch collection, this will group multiple patches together
+    // Keep in mind that patches within cannot be toggled individually in-game
+    // However they can be toggled in the configuration file
+    // address, bytes and cocos will be ignored if patches is set "patches": this|undefined|null
+  }
 ]
 ```